 Individuals who have held military health care occupations in the areas including, but not limited to Basic Medical Technician Corpsmen, Army Health Care Specialist, or Air Force Independent Duty Medical Technician may be eligible to apply for advanced placement into the 2nd quarter courses of the nursing program at Loma Linda University School of Nursing if they are able to provide verifiable education and experience required to meet the equivalency for first quarter coursework.
 Interested candidates are advised to meet with the Associate Dean for Undergraduate Program at least 4 weeks prior to application to review eligibility requirements.

-In order to promote academic success in the nursing program, if a student earns a grade of "C" or "C+" in NRSG 214 Fundamentals of Professional Nursing and/or NRSG 216 Basic Nursing Skills and Health Assessment, the student will be required to:
+In order to promote academic success in the nursing program, if a student earns a grade of "C" or "C+" in NRSG 224 Nursing Pathophysiology and/or NRSG 232 Fundamentals of Nursing, and/or NRSG 233 Health Assessment the student will be required to:

-- Register for NRSG 244 Strategies for Academic Success (1 unit) during the second quarter and through completion of third quarter courses.
+- Register for NRSG 244 Strategies for Academic Success (1 unit) during the second quarter and through completion of NRSG 302 Adult Health Nursing II.

 - Follow an individualized plan for continued involvement with the Academic Center for Excellence (ACE) in subsequent quarters.
 The individualized plan will be developed based on individual needs as determined by the ACE faculty mentor, course instructor(s), advisor, and student.